LinaNoor-AGI/static_motifs/README.md

 ### Prerequisites

-1. **Planck CMB Data**: This project requires data from the [Planck Legacy Archive](https://pla.esac.esa.int/).
+1. **Planck CMB Data**: This project requires data from the [NASA/IPAC Infrared Science Archive](https://irsa.ipac.caltech.edu/).
 Users must download the appropriate datasets to perform analyses.
 2. **Python Environment**: Tools in this repository are built using Python.
 Ensure you have Python 3.8+ installed.
 3. **Scientific Libraries**: Common libraries used include NumPy, SciPy, Matplotlib, and Astropy.
 A full list of dependencies is provided in the `requirements.txt` file.